scholarslab/scholarslab.github.io/pages/about.md

 ## Who are the scholars in "Scholars' Lab"?
 Everyone!
 We believe that scholarship is one part critical thinking and one part communicating the result of that thinking.
 Critical thinking can be accomplished through many methods, including research, writing, coding, building, designing, experimenting, play.
 Communicating critical thinking can take the form of traditional publishing or other forms of “making public”, teaching, sharing open source code, or any other way for your intellectual community to learn from and build on your work.
 When we refer to scholars, that includes anyone critically engaging with a concept: students, staff, faculty, and community members.
 On our website, the page that often gets titled "Projects" or "Research" or "Scholarship" on similar websites is titled "Our Work" to better reflect that our scholarship includes a broad variety of work.

-Check out our [people] page for current staff, fellows, and alums.
+Check out our [people](people) page for current staff, fellows, and alums.

 ## How can the Scholars' Lab fit into my work?
-1. **Consults**: As a Library unit, we follow the model of reference librarian consultations and welcome everyone in the UVA community to meet with us for a brief consultation session around experimental and/or digital approaches to humanities and culture.
+1. **Consults**: As a <a href="http://lib.virginia.edu">Library</a> unit, we follow the model of reference librarian consultations and welcome everyone in the UVA community to meet with us for a brief consultation session around experimental and/or digital approaches to humanities and culture.
 During your consult, we can help you get started in DH, conceptualize a project, use some of our scholarly equipment (e.g. GIS software, humanities-focused Makerspace, 3D scanning/photogrammetry, VR/AR), and/or connect you to resources for self-teaching and networking at UVA and internationally.
 2. **Collaboration**: As scholars in the experimental and digital humanities, we also have (limited availability for more in-depth research or pedagogical collaborations with other UVA scholars:
   - We enjoy building things _with_ people (e.g. as peer scholars and co-PIs on grant proposals), but we do not build things _for_ people.
 Our decisions about longer-term research collaboration are based on the resources, skills, and interests/mission of all parties.
   - We do our best to help out folks stuck on a DH technical question during our regular Open Office Hours, and are happy to refer to expertise and facilities around the University (e.g. Data Sciences Institute, SHANTI, IATH).
 In general we do not provide design, web development, or technical support.